sensei-wu/spring-kafka-processor/README.md

 This is a working Sports Program and betting application using Java 8, Spring platform, Spring Kafka.

-This application consumes data feeds from the goven kafka topic.
+This application consumes data feeds from the given kafka topic.

 Listeners are implemented using Spring Kafka.
 Type of listeners and various parameters are configurable